 In the months before my trip, Ireland was the theme of my leisure reading and Internet surfing.
 If you’re interested in reading more about Ireland and its literary heritage, check out Marc’s Irish Literary Studies web portal of resources on Irish history, literature, language and travel.

-Other books on my reading list included The Irish Sketchbook of 1842, by William Makepeace Thackeray; Castle Rackrent: An Hibernian Tale Taken from Facts, and from the Manners of the Irish Squires, Before the Year 1782, a novel by Maria Edgeworth that satirizes the Anglo-Irish gentry; The Great Maria: A Portrait of Maria Edgeworth, by Elisabeth Inglis-Jones; The Dun Emer Press, Later the Cuala Press, by Liam Miller; Lady Gregory: An Irish Life, by Judith Hill; Marsh’s Library, Dublin: All Graduates and Gentlemen, by Muriel McCarthy; The Making of Marsh’s Library: Learning, Politics and Religion in Ireland, 1650-1750, edited by Muriel McCarthy and Ann Simmons; A Literary Guide to Dublin: Writers in Dublin: Literary Associations and Anecdotes, by Vivien Igoe; and The Poetry of James Joyce Reconsidered, a 2012 book of essays on Joyce’s poetry that Marc edited.
+Other books on my reading list included The Irish Sketchbook of 1842, by William Makepeace Thackeray; Castle Rackrent: An Hibernian Tale Taken from Facts, and from the Manners of the Irish Squires, Before the Year 1782, a novel by Maria Edgeworth that satirizes the Anglo-Irish gentry; The Great Maria: A Portrait of Maria Edgeworth, by Elisabeth Inglis-Jones; The Dun Emer Press, Later the Cuala Press, by Liam Miller; Lady Gregory: An Irish Life, by Judith Hill; Marsh’s Library, Dublin: All Graduates and Gentlemen, by Muriel McCarthy; The Making of Marsh’s Library: Learning, Politics and Religion in Ireland, 1650-1750, edited by Muriel McCarthy and Ann Simmons; A Literary Guide to Dublin: Writers in Dublin: Literary Associations and Anecdotes, by Vivien Igoe; This Is Ireland, in Miroslav Sasek’s series of children’s travel guides; and The Poetry of James Joyce Reconsidered, a 2012 book of essays on Joyce’s poetry that Marc edited.
 Ireland of the Welcomes, a beautifully illustrated magazine, contains features on Irish culture, heritage, history, genealogy, and travel.

 Books on Irish history include Georgian Dublin, edited by Gillian O’Brien and Finola O’Kane; In Search of Ireland, by H.V.
 Morton; Guinness, by Peter Walsh; The Search for God and Guinness: A Biography of the Beer That Changed the World, by Stephen Mansfield; and Creating Irish Tourism: The First Century 1750-1850 and Tourism, Landscape, and the Irish Character: British Travel Writers in Pre-Famine Ireland, both by William H.A.
 Williams.
 Architecture enthusiasts might enjoy A Guide to the Georgian Buildings of Britain and Ireland, by Dan Cruickshank, a publication of the National Trust and the Irish Georgian Society, Irish Georgian, by Herbert Ypma, Portrait of Dublin, by Desmond Guinness and The Shelbourne Hotel, by Elizabeth Bowen.
 Smudge and the Book of Mistakes, by Gloria Whelan, tells a clever story about the Irish monks of the Middle Ages and their illuminated manuscripts.
 Spot Irish landmarks and learn about Irish history and culture in S is for Shamrock: An Ireland Alphabet, by Eve Bunting.
 Other good finds were The Celtic Quest in Art and Literature: An Anthology from Merlin to Van Morrison, edited by Jane Lahr, and Ireland: Art Into History, edited by Brian P. Kennedy and Raymond Gillespie.
 There’s a chapter on the Book of Kells in Meetings with Remarkable Manuscripts: Twelve Journeys into the Medieval World, by Christopher de Hamel.